robcowart/elastiflow/README.md

 ELASTIFLOW_DICT_PATH | The path where the dictionary files are located | /etc/logstash/dictionaries
 ELASTIFLOW_TEMPLATE_PATH | The path to where index templates are located | /etc/logstash/templates
 ELASTIFLOW_GEOIP_DB_PATH | The path where the GeoIP DBs are located | /etc/logstash/geoipdbs
+ELASTIFLOW_GEOIP_CACHE_SIZE | The size of the GeoIP query cache | 8192
 ELASTIFLOW_GEOIP_LOOKUP | Enable/Disable GeoIP lookups | true
 ELASTIFLOW_ASN_LOOKUP | Enable/Disable ASN lookups | true
 ELASTIFLOW_KEEP_ORIG_DATA | If set to `false` the original `netflow`, `ipfix` and `sflow` objects will be deleted prior to indexing.
 This can save disk space without affecting the provided dashboards.
 However the original flow fields will no longer be available if they are desired for additional analytics. | true
 ELASTIFLOW_RESOLVE_IP2HOST | Enable/Disable DNS requests | false
+ELASTIFLOW_NAMESERVER | The DNS server to which the dns filter should send requests | 127.0.0.1 ELASTIFLOW_DNS_HIT_CACHE_SIZE | The cache size for successful DNS queries | 25000
+ELASTIFLOW_DNS_HIT_CACHE_TTL | The time in seconds successful DNS queries are cached | 900
+ELASTIFLOW_DNS_FAILED_CACHE_SIZE | The cache size for failed DNS queries | 75000
-ELASTIFLOW_NAMESERVER | The DNS server to which the dns filter should send requests | 127.0.0.1 ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_USER | The password for the connection to Elasticsearch | elastic ELASTIFLOW_ES_PASSWD | The username for the connection to Elasticsearch | changeme ELASTIFLOW_NETFLOW_HOST | The IP address from which to listen for Netflow messages | 0.0.0.0 ELASTIFLOW_NETFLOW_PORT | The UDP port on which to listen for Netflow messages | 2055 ELASTIFLOW_NETFLOW_LASTSW_TIMESTAMP | Enable/Disable setting `@timestamp` with the value of netflow.last_switched | false ELASTIFLOW_NETFLOW_TZ | The timezone of netflow.last_switched | UTC
+ELASTIFLOW_DNS_FAILED_CACHE_TTL | The time in seconds failed DNS queries are cached | 3600
+ELASTIFLOW_ES_HOST | The Elasticsearch host to which the output will send data | 127.0.0.1:9200 ELASTIFLOW_ES_USER | The password for the connection to Elasticsearch | elastic ELASTIFLOW_ES_PASSWD | The username for the connection to Elasticsearch | changeme ELASTIFLOW_NETFLOW_IPV4_HOST | The IP address from which to listen for Netflow messages | 0.0.0.0 ELASTIFLOW_NETFLOW_IPV4_PORT | The UDP port on which to listen for Netflow messages | 2055 ELASTIFLOW_NETFLOW_IPV6_HOST | The IP address from which to listen for Netflow messages | [::]
+ELASTIFLOW_NETFLOW_IPV6_PORT | The UDP port on which to listen for Netflow messages | 52055 ELASTIFLOW_NETFLOW_UDP_WORKERS | The number of Netflow input threads | 4
+ELASTIFLOW_NETFLOW_UDP_QUEUE_SIZE | The number of unprocessed Netflow UDP packets the input can buffer | 4096 ELASTIFLOW_NETFLOW_LASTSW_TIMESTAMP | Enable/Disable setting `@timestamp` with the value of netflow.last_switched | false
+ELASTIFLOW_NETFLOW_TZ | The timezone of netflow.last_switched | UTC
-ELASTIFLOW_SFLOW_HOST | The IP address from which to listen for sFlow messages | 0.0.0.0 ELASTIFLOW_SFLOW_PORT | The UDP port on which to listen for sFlow messages | 6343 ELASTIFLOW_IPFIX_TCP_HOST | The IP address from which to listen for IPFIX messages via TCP | 0.0.0.0 ELASTIFLOW_IPFIX_TCP_PORT | The port on which to listen for IPFIX messages via TCP | 4739 ELASTIFLOW_IPFIX_UDP_HOST | The IP address from which to listen for IPFIX messages via UDP | 0.0.0.0 ELASTIFLOW_IPFIX_UDP_PORT | The port on which to listen for IPFIX messages via UDP | 4739
+ELASTIFLOW_SFLOW_IPV4_HOST | The IP address from which to listen for sFlow messages | 0.0.0.0 ELASTIFLOW_SFLOW_IPV4_PORT | The UDP port on which to listen for sFlow messages | 6343 ELASTIFLOW_SFLOW_IPV6_HOST | The IP address from which to listen for sFlow messages | [::]
+ELASTIFLOW_SFLOW_IPV6_PORT | The UDP port on which to listen for sFlow messages | 56343 ELASTIFLOW_SFLOW_UDP_WORKERS | The number of sFlow input threads | 4
+ELASTIFLOW_SFLOW_UDP_QUEUE_SIZE | The number of unprocessed sFlow UDP packets the input can buffer | 4096 ELASTIFLOW_IPFIX_TCP_IPV4_HOST | The IP address from which to listen for IPFIX messages via TCP | 0.0.0.0 ELASTIFLOW_IPFIX_TCP_IPV4_PORT | The port on which to listen for IPFIX messages via TCP | 4739 ELASTIFLOW_IPFIX_UDP_IPV4_HOST | The IP address from which to listen for IPFIX messages via UDP | 0.0.0.0 ELASTIFLOW_IPFIX_UDP_IPV4_PORT | The port on which to listen for IPFIX messages via UDP | 4739 ELASTIFLOW_IPFIX_TCP_IPV6_HOST | The IP address from which to listen for IPFIX messages via TCP | [::]
+ELASTIFLOW_IPFIX_TCP_IPV6_PORT | The port on which to listen for IPFIX messages via TCP | 54739 ELASTIFLOW_IPFIX_UDP_IPV6_HOST | The IP address from which to listen for IPFIX messages via UDP | [::]
+ELASTIFLOW_IPFIX_UDP_IPV6_PORT | The port on which to listen for IPFIX messages via UDP | 54739 ELASTIFLOW_IPFIX_UDP_WORKERS | The number of IPFIX input threads | 4
+ELASTIFLOW_IPFIX_UDP_QUEUE_SIZE | The number of unprocessed IPFIX UDP packets the input can buffer | 4096

 The files `profile.d/elastiflow.sh` and `logstash.service.d/elastiflow.conf` are provided to help you setup the environment variables.
 For example, if you will be running Logstash using `systemd`, simply complete following steps...
 1. Edit the provided `logstash.service.d/elastiflow.conf` for your environment and needs.
 2. Copy the file to `/etc/systemd/system/logstash.service.d/elastiflow.conf`
 3. Run `systemctl daemon-reload` to pickup the new systemd configuration files
-4. Start Logstash by running `systemctl start logstash`

 > WARNING: DNS resolution of IP addresses to hostnames is controlled by the `ELASTIFLOW_RESOLVE_IP2HOST` environment variable.
 Within the pipeline caching is disabled for the `dns` filter as this causes performance issues due to the blocking nature of the cache lookups.
 For the best DNS performance it is recommended to use a local `dnsmasq` process to handle caching and to forward any unresolved lookups to upstream DNS servers.
 This is the reason that `ELASTIFLOW_NAMESERVER` defaults to `127.0.0.1`.
 When receiving very high rates of flow records, leaving DNS resolution disabled will ensure the best performance.

 Logstash can be configured to load the ElastiFlow&trade; pipeline using one of the following methods:
 * From the command line using the path.config option.
 ```
-$ LS_HOME/bin/logstash --path.config=/etc/logstash/elastiflow/conf.d
+$ LS_HOME/bin/logstash --path.config=/etc/logstash/elastiflow/conf.d/*.conf
 ```
 * By setting path.config in `logstash.yml`
 ```
-path.config: /etc/logstash/elastiflow/conf.d
+path.config: /etc/logstash/elastiflow/conf.d/*.conf
 ```
 * If using Logstash 6.0 or above, ElastiFlow&trade; can also be started ba adding it to `pipelines.yml`
 ```
 - pipeline.id: elastiflow
-  path.config: "/etc/logstash/elastiflow/conf.d"
+  path.config: "/etc/logstash/elastiflow/conf.d/*.conf"
 ```

+Finally, start Logstash as a daemon by running `systemctl start logstash`.

 ### Setting up Kibana
-As of Kibana 5.6 an API (yet undocumented) is available to import and export Index Patterns.
+An API (yet undocumented) is available to import and export Index Patterns.
 The JSON file which contains the Index Pattern configuration is `kibana/elastiflow.index_pattern-json`.
 To setup the `elastiflow-*` Index Pattern run the following command:
 ```
 curl -X POST -u USERNAME:PASSWORD http://KIBANASERVER:5601/api/saved_objects/index-pattern/elastiflow-* -H "Content-Type: application/json" -H "kbn-xsrf: true" -d @/PATH/TO/elastiflow.index_pattern.json
 ```

-Finally the vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.dachboards.json` file from within Kibana.
+Finally the vizualizations and dashboards can be loaded into Kibana by importing the `elastiflow.dashboards.json` file from within Kibana.
 This is done from the Management - > Saved Objects page.

 ## Dashboards
 The following dashboards are provided.